y-ren16/OV-InstructTTS/README.md

 - **Paradigm**: This paper proposes OV-InstructTTS, a novel paradigm that shifts instructTTS beyond its dependency on rephrased audio attributes, pushing controllable speech synthesis towards more flexible and user-friendly real-world applications.
 - **Dataset**: We construct OV-Speech, a large-scale dataset providing a foundation for this paradigm.
 It features open-vocabulary instructions derived from narrative context, reasoning chains that connect instructions to acoustics, and transcriptions enriched with paralinguistic tags.
 - **Method**: This paper proposes OV-InstructTTS-TEP, a novel reasoning-driven OV-InstructTTS framework based on LALM.
 Our method is designed to interpret open-ended instructions through a reasoning process to generate highly expressive speech that is consistent with the user's intent.
 - **Experiments**: Extensive experiments and ablation studies demonstrate the value of our dataset and the effectiveness of the OV-InstructTTS-TEP framework.
-LLM-a-a-judge and subjective evaluations confirm the consistency of synthesized speech with open-ended instructions.
+LLM-as-a-judge and subjective evaluations confirm the consistency of synthesized speech with open-ended instructions.

 <div align="center">
   <img src="assets/images/ov.png" alt="Architecture" width="800" />